 There are several theaters in Hanoi, where tourists can watch this uniquely Vietnamese performance.
 The most famous theater that showcases a water puppet performance is the Thang Long Puppet Theatre that has five shows a day.

 Here, puppets dance and slide over the liquid stage.
 The puppets are controlled by a group of puppet masters hiding behind the scenes.
 Most shows tell the tale of Hoan Kiem Lake and the giant tortoise.
+Watching a water puppet show is also one of the favorite things to do in Hanoi at night

 4. Do some photography around the Lake